 Next, some of the critics claim I’m wrong, because I talk about some problem that the secular model has now solved.

 Actually, I’m not surprised that one or two problems have (supposedly) been solved recently.
-(As I write this, it’s possible that the core-accretion model for Jupiter might be modified to accomodate its apparent lack of a core.
+(As I write this, it’s possible that the core-accretion model for Jupiter might be modified to accommodate its apparent lack of a core.
 I spent about 30 seconds or so on this issue in the video.)

 After all, the secular model is a lot of story-telling with only a little science mixed in.
 And stories can be changed on a whim.

 So if one of my DVDs discussed a problem that has been ‘solved’ since the DVD came out, does that mean I’m a liar?
 No. It just means the secular model changed… again.

 (It’s not my fault if the evolutionists keep changing their minds about their “truth”.)

 Also, if I list dozens of fatal problems with the secular model, and they solve one or two, does that mean the secular model is viable now?

 Lastly, what the atheists aren’t telling you is that some of the so-called ‘solutions’ are worse than the original problems.